Utkarsh-m08/Nico-TNA-2/README.md

  ![GP PPT - JAYA-30](https://github.com/Utkarsh-m08/Nico-TNA-2/assets/139049170/af782ebe-8e7d-4b7c-b774-75be858c117e)

-Figure 15 Common database for all the documents

 This is a common directory for all the users of the app, so that all the required data is available at one place.
 It contains Test reports, i.e. FPT/ GPT, comprehensive charts for fabric details for each style, tech packs, patterns, TNA from different vendors, compiled TNA for the company etc.